RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

 ---

-**FOSDEM**, one of the biggest conferences on Free and Open-Source software happened on 2021-02-06 / 2021-02-07.
-There were [lots of talks on a great variety of topics](https://fosdem.org/2021/schedule/), including a high-performance computing track.
-Recordings of many of the talks will no doubt end up on YouTube soon.

----

 [TIER](https://www.projecttier.org/about/mission-statement/), the Sheffield Methods Institute and the UK Reproducibility Network are co-organising a symposium across Fridays in March entitled **Instruction in Reproducible Research: Educational Outcomes**